Florida’s COVID-19 death fatalities rise by 1,000 for third week in a row

 First and foremost – Florida has no entry restrictions!

 Florida is an internationally recognized destination due to its Theme Parks and tropical weather.
-If you love going to theme parks, you will never go wrong with Florida.In COVID times, when traveling has to some extent become a hustle, especially for people traveling with kids, Florida stands as one of the best destinations to look into in 2020.
+Travelers who love going to theme parks will never go wrong with Florida.In COVID times, when traveling has to some extent become a hustle, especially for people traveling with kids, Florida stood as one of the best destinations in 2021.

 Florida’s Health Care System and Response Capacity

 The COVID-19 pandemic has caused massive, worldwide disruption.
 In addition to the millions infected and the hundreds of thousands killed, the virus has disrupted economies across the globe.

 According to local media, Florida may be hiding the real pandemic situation.
 “At this point, it’s endangering people,” says Ryan Panchadsaram, former data official in the Obama administration.
 “We’re now in the third wave, and I think our only way out is really open, transparent, and actionable information.”

 Florida has no travel restrictions in place as of today.
 However, The Florida Department of Health recommends wearing face masks if social distancing is not possible and avoiding public gatherings.

 These are recommendations, though.
 You will not be fined if you do not comply with them.